Nagaon Budruk: Occupations and key activities

 The dominant occupation in the village is farming.
 The area is bestowed with rich black soil and uses advanced irrigation techniques.
 Cotton, wheat, groundnuts, jowar, bajra, dadar and vegetables are the main crop products of the village.
-Given good transport facilities, products are traded in markets such as Amalner, Chopda, Dharangaon and Jalgaon.
+Given the good transport facilities, products are traded in markets such as Amalner, Chopda, Dharangaon and Jalgaon.
 Many farmers are actively involved in finding new and convenient techniques of farming.

 Other people have opted for professions such as dairy farming or operation of restaurants, retail stores, garages, etc.

-Over more than 100 young people from the village are serving in state and central defence forces.
-It is the only village in the district to have this many soldiers and police in service.
-Over 50 engineers from Nagaon are associated with organizations in diverse fields such as mechanical, chemical, IT/software, hospitality and management.
-And some of them at a Higher Managerial Position in big corporate, technology organizations in the Metro cities of India.
-Many residents have been abroad on work-related trips to countries like USA, Germany, Singapore, Oman, Qatar, Thailand, Ghana and Dubai.
-Few individuals have excelled in academics by acquiring PH.Ds in relevant subjects.
+More than 100 young people from the village are serving in state and central defence forces.
+It is the only village in the district to have this many soldiers and policemen in service.
+Over 50 engineers from Nagaon are associated with organizations in diverse fields such as mechanical, chemical, IT/software, hospitality and management, some of them being at higher managerial positions in big corporate, technology organizations in the Metro cities of India.
+Many residents have been sent abroad on work-related trips to countries like USA, Germany, Singapore, Oman, Qatar, Thailand, Ghana and Dubai.
+Few individuals have excelled in academics by acquiring PhDs in relevant subjects.

 Cultural activities

 Cultural and communal activities are a core attribute of Nagaon.

 Shiv Jayanti, Ganesh Chaturthi, Navratri, Hanuman Jayanti, Ram Navami, Makar Sankranti, Gudhi Padwa, Akshay Tritiya (Akhaji), Pola, Dasra, Holi, and Diwali are the main festivals celebrated together in Nagaon.

 During the Makar Sankranti and Dasra celebrations, people pay respect to each other and do Pranam to elders, while distributing sweets (Til Gul) and gold (Aptyachi Pane).

 Navratri and Ganesh Chaturthi in Nagaon are the festivals to watch and wait for.
-During Navratri people leave their daily chores and actively engage in the 9-day celebration and worship of the Goddess Indasani (believed to be a sibling of Saptashrungi).
+During Navratri, people leave their daily chores and actively engage in the 9-day celebration and worship of the Goddess Indasani (believed to be a sibling of Saptashrungi).

-Specially on Diwali holiday's the people's who are working outside the village get together with their families at Native Nagaon.They spend 3-4 days with their families.
+Especially during the Diwali holidays, the people who are working outside the village get together with their families at Native Nagaon.They spend 3-4 days with their families.